OrHaroni/KNN-Classification/README.md

 ## FAQ

 #### How to run the program?
+Enter via terminal to the folder where the project in saved.

+Write make

 Enter ./a.out and then the 3 Environment variables listed above to the command line.